Thule Yepp Nexxt Maxi Review

 • Offers great ventilation for hot weather

-• Easy to mount and unmount for rides with or without baby
+• Easy to mount and un-mount for rides with or without baby

 • Easy-to-use 5-point harness

-• Padded seat bottom for extra shock absorption
+• Padded seat bottom for extra comfort

 CONS: